Wiki

 | Default on new slot (`H` to summon) | Free | Serviceable early mount.
 Replace once your route starts depending on long rotations. | |

-| Stable offer | 150-450 moola | Usually a temporary stopgap if your slot is broke. | |
+| Stable offer | 150-450 moola | Usually a temporary stopgap if your mule is slowing the route down. | |

 | Stable offer | 450-800 moola | Playable on budget routes, but usually not a long-term keeper. | |